 Avian influenza information for transporters

-Avian influenza (AI) has been detected on three poultry farms in Golden Plains Shire and on a farm near Bairnsdale and on a farm near Kerang.
+Avian influenza (AI) has been confirmed at four poultry farms near Lethbridge, one near Bairnsdale and one emu farm near Kerang.
 AI is a highly infectious disease affecting many bird species including pet and farmed chickens and can often result in significant deaths on poultry farms.
 Movement controls are now in place to prevent the spread of AI.

 What are the movement controls?

 Movement controls have been put in place in the Golden Plains Shire, near Bairnsdale and near Kerang, and affected properties have been quarantined.
 These controls prohibit, until further notice, the movement of birds, equipment and products into, out of or within the designated Restricted and Control Areas (see maps below), except under a permit issued by Agriculture Victoria.

 What are Restricted and Control Area Orders?

 The Restricted and Control Area Orders are legislative instruments used to prevent, control or eradicate the spread of a livestock exotic disease, in this case avian influenza.

 The Orders may declare any land, premises, place or area to be a Restricted and Control Areas, specifying any prohibitions, restrictions or requirements to operate within those areas.